 Best described as a quiet traditional village far from other tourists, close to Agios Andreas and a perfect place for an ouzo-meze without hearing a word spoken other than Greek

 However, nearly everyone understands the universal language of pointing.
-Also has a chemist & part time mdeical centre
+Also has a chemist & part time medical centre

 Small coastal fishing town with harbour, square, cafes, bars and tavernas